nickolanack/rpi-node-gpio-webserver/README.md

 I used following circuit to test the rpi-gpio functionality.
 I used a 2N3904 General Purpose Transister becuase it is the cheapest one at digikey.com, there are many alternatives. you might be able drive an LED directly from a GPIO output pin.
-However, it is recomended to only output ~5mA per output pin so I designed my circuits to require less than that (~3.5mA) and to use the 5v pins which I believe are powered directly from USB and have a much higher current rating.
+However, it is recomended to only output ~5mA per output pin so I designed my circuits to require less than that (~3.5mA) and to use the 5v pin (GPIO pin 2) which I believe are powered directly from USB and have a much higher current rating.

+In the following diagrams I label pins GPIO2(5v), GPIO7(io), and GPIO6(gnd) to represent pin numbers 2, 7, and 6.
+There may be alternate pin configurations and numbering depending on the rpi board although I believe these pins are consistent on all available boards.
+GPIO Pin 7 is refered to as GPIO-4 in the header pin diagrams.
+You should be able to use any io pin instead of pin 7 as long as you configure devices.json accordingly

 <img src="https://raw.github.com/nickolanack/rpi-node-gpio-webserver/master/led-driver.png" height="260px"/>

+### Relay Circuit

+The following circuit uses a relay to switch high voltage AC/DC loads.
+The G5T-1A is a low cost mechanical relay rated for 5A, at 250V AC or 30V DC.
+I intend to use this circuit to switch a small number of light bulbs ~60W @120VAC allows up to 10 bulbs max.

 <img src="https://raw.github.com/nickolanack/rpi-node-gpio-webserver/master/relay-driver.png" height="300px"/>